nickdisca/DG_code/gt4py/sph_swe_3d/README.md

 # Problem

-This directory contains the source code for the DG solver for the Shallow Water Equations on the sphere:
+This directory contains the source code for the DG solver for the Shallow Water Equations on the sphere.
+It was developed on the latitude-longitude grid and implemented using the following conservative form

 $$
     \begin{cases}